F0lak/dm_open_ref/ref/proc/roll.md

 +   The sum of the rolled dice.
 <!-- -->
 **Args:**
-+   ndice+ number of dice to role.
++   ndice: number of dice to role.
-+   sides+ number of sides to the dice.
++   sides: number of sides to the dice.
-+   dice+ a text string encoding both ndice and sides (see below).
++   dice: a text string encoding both ndice and sides (see below).

 The sides of the dice are numbered 1 through the total number